-This activity has been pre-approved for ABIM MOC Part II credit.
+This activity has been pre-approved for ABIM, ABA and ABP MOC Part II credit.
 Approval for MOC Part II credit by other ABMS Boards may be found here.
+Participants who complete the activity by Dec.
+1, 2017, will have their MOC credit submitted for 2017; after Dec.
+1, 2017, MOC credits will be submitted for 2018.

 Speaker: Michael McNett, MD, Medical Director for Chronic Pain, Aurora Greater Milwaukee South, WI